JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-own-queue-listener.md

-# Spring - How to add a custom QueueWrapper
+# Spring - How to add your own Queue Listener
 The [QueueWrapper](../../../java-dynamic-sqs-listener-spring/java-dynamic-sqs-listener-spring-api/src/main/java/com/jashmore/sqs/spring/QueueWrapper.java) is
 used to process bean methods to determine whether they should be used to process SQS messages.
 The most common way to define whether a method should be wrapped is via an annotation, for example the following method indicates that it should be wrapped in a basic queue listener: